 - In-person offerings that adhere to social distancing and public safety guidelines

 Student services — which includes advising, the Center for Student Success and First Year Experience, the University Counseling Center, the Student Health Center, UMatter, Student Disability Services, Conflict Resolution and Student Conduct, academic support and access, and others — will be fully operational in accordance with health and safety standards.

 Programs and services such as Fraternity and Sorority Life recruitment, Student Union programming, Campus Recreation, Registered Student Organization activities, Career Services, and others will all be available this fall with appropriate protocols to mitigate virus spread.

 The university will continue to review and evaluate our offerings, and we encourage you to routinely visit our student affairs website.
 In addition, we encourage you to visit departmental websites frequently to obtain up-to-date information.

+Spring semester move-in for new students is scheduled for Friday, January 15, 2021 at 10:00 am CT.
 Students will be expected to wear face coverings and be limited to no more than two guests per resident who can accompany them during move-in.
-The number of volunteers will be significantly reduced this year and will not be able to assist with moving personal items.
 All procedures will follow social distancing and other public health guidelines.

 Fraternity and Sorority Life